Katarzyna (Kasia) Kaczmarska

 - Research Interests

-- Sociology of Knowledge, International theory, Research methodology, Russian foreign and domestic policy, post-Soviet politics
+- Sociology of Knowledge, International theory, Research methodology, Russian foreign and domestic politics, the post-Soviet region, Academic freedom

 Guidance and Feedback Hours